IIIF/api/source/api/presentation/3.0/index.md

 ##  1. Introduction

-Access to digital representations of structured resources is a fundamental requirement for many research activities, the transmission of cultural knowledge and for the daily pursuits of every web citizen.
+Access to digital representations of structured resources is a fundamental requirement for many research activities, the transmission of cultural knowledge, and for the daily pursuits of every web citizen.
 Digital content is the primary mode of transmission for access to cultural heritage, science and entertainment.
 Collections of both digitized physical objects and much born-digital content benefit from a standardized description of their structure, layout and presentation mode.

 This document describes how the structure and layout of composite objects can be made available in a standard manner.
 Many different styles of viewer can be implemented that consume the information to enable a rich and dynamic experience, presenting content from across collections and institutions.